TA leaders of Cielo, Raytheon discuss affirmative action next steps >> Catch the webinar today!

-Some companies don’t have a particular structure when interviewing candidates.
-Although this approach seems easy and undemanding, it is not the best.
+Some companies don’t have a particular structure hiring approach when interviewing candidates.
+Although this seems easy and undemanding, it is not the best.
 It can lead to some problems such as bias in recruitment and making the interviewing process long.

 Structured interviews have gained massive popularity in recent years, as they have several benefits.
 They make a recruiter’s work easy and help a company hire the best employees.
-Read on to learn more about structured interviews and the advantages of adopting them.
+Read on to learn more about the advantages of semi structured and structured interviews and how to adopt them.

 A structured interview is an assessment method that measures the competency of candidates for a particular role by asking them the same questions and using the same criteria to evaluate their responses.
 Although companies have different approaches to conducting structured interviews, the process mainly involves asking questions that align with the skills and values the preferred candidates need to possess.